-The things that make the injuries even worse are the traits that pit bulls have as a result of genetics.
+The things that make the injuries even worse are the traits that pit bulls and other breeds with a strong bite have as a result of genetics.
 They grab onto something with a tenaciousness that is almost unmatched in the animal world.
-Sharks biting style comes in a close second to the strength and tenaciousness of the grip of the pit bull.
 When a pit bull is involved in holding the object it has bitten, they often show a very heightened level of pain tolerance, making it easier for them to continue to attack even when someone tries to stop them.

 In a very sobering fact, at least 50 percent of those attacked by a pit bull were the owner of the dog or a member of the owners family.
 This is a pretty strong example of thinking that you know your pet very well, but when nature takes over, it can be unstoppable.
 I read someplace that you can't "love" the natural instinct out of a pit bull.
 You can raise them in a warm, loving environment, just to have something snap inside the dog one day.

 There are also pit bull owners who have been successful in owning their dog for the average lifespan of the dog, which is about 14 years, without problems.
-I honestly think it may just be the luck of the draw in the type of puppy you get.
-I believe genetics plays a part in whether the dog you get will be well-behaved and an exemplary family pet.
-The thing you have to consider before getting one is, do you want to take that chance and hope for the best?
+I honestly think that the way an owner raises the dog is most important in how the dog will behave as an adult.
+I believe genetics can also play a part in whether the dog you get will be well-behaved and an exemplary family pet.
+The thing you have to consider before getting one is, do you want to take a chance and hope for the best?